Home

 Serverless-requests

 Our code is secondary to the infrastructure.
 Any application is essentially a way to take user data, do something with it, and place it somewhere in one form or another.
-And in the case of a serverless infrastructure, we take that infrastructure that cloud service providers offer us and connect those services that already have some kind of logic.
-We write a function that takes what came to the web server and places it somewhere in the database, and we build a lot of these little bridges.
+In the case of a serverless infrastructure, we take that infrastructure that cloud service providers offer us and connect those services that already have some kind of logic.
+We write a function that takes what comes to the web server and places it somewhere in the database, and we build a lot of these little bridges.
 Our application now is a grid of small functions.
 This way, the code is not the backbone of the application but is a glue that binds the various infrastructure components.
 When building such applications, development usually starts with the infrastructure.

 There are disadvantages, of course.

 Obviously, here we become even more dependent on vendors who provide us with their infrastructure.
 The so-called vendor lock.
 Functions designed for AWS will be very difficult to transfer, for example, to Google Cloud.
 And not because of the features themselves, Python is Python even in Google, but rather because you rarely use serverless features in isolation.
 Besides them, you will use a database, messaging queues, logging systems, etc., which are completely different from one manufacturer to another.
-However, even this functionality can be made independent from the cloud provider if you wish.
+However, even this functionality can be made independent of the cloud provider if you wish.

 What can be implemented in such an infrastructure?